-applied the mean delay ( $\langle \tau \rangle$ ), as calculated from the centroid of the CCF, for each of the 13 observing seasons of NGC 5548, to the H $\beta$ emission-line light curve, reconstructing the corresponding optical continuum flux from a weighted average of the continuum points bracketing the observation, using weights and errors derived from the first order structure function of the continuum light curve.
-They found that for the broad H $\beta$ emission line, the effective line responsivity $\eta{\rm eff}$ referenced to the optical continuum, varies between 0.4 and 1.0 over the 13 year optical campaign, with $\eta{\rm eff}$ inversely correlated with continuum flux, such that the responsivity is generally larger at low continuum flux levels (Goad et al. 2004, their fig. 6).8 Goad et al. (2004, their fig. 4) suggested that the observed inverse correlation between the broad emission-line responsivity and continuum flux could best be explained in terms of photoionization models.
-They predict a larger emission-line responsivity at low incident continuum fluxes, together with a more coherent response of the lines to continuum variations of a given characteristic time-scale $T{\rm char}$ resulting from a smaller responsivity-weighted radius for a BLR of fixed size.
-A similar inverse correlation between the broad emission-line responsivity and continuum flux has subsequently been found for the broad UV emission lines in the nearby Seyfert 1 galaxy NGC 4151 (Kong et al. 2006), albeit over a much larger range in continuum flux ( $\sim$ factor of 100).
-This effect which is briefly discussed in section 4 will be explored more fully in Goad & Korista, Paper II, in preparation.
+As mentioned in $\S1.1$ (equation 1), the emission-line responsivity $\eta{\text{eff}}$ is normally calculated from a measurement of the slope in the relation $d \log f{\text{line}}/d \log f{\text{cont}}$ , after first applying a gross correction for the average delay $< \tau >$ between the continuum and emission-line variations (e.g. Krolik et al. 1991; Pogge and Peterson 1992; Gilbert and Peterson 2003; Goad, Korista, and Knigge 2004), and having first adequately accounted for contributions from nonvarying components, for example, the host galaxy contribution to the continuum light-curve and the contribution of (non-)variable narrow emission-lines to measurements of the broad emission-line flux.
+Clearly, when determining $\eta{\text{eff}}$ , it is important to ensure that the emission-line flux is referenced to the correct (in time) continuum value.
+Pogge and Peterson (1992) suggested that a global correction for the emission-line delay, $\tau$ , is sufficient to enable an accurate recovery of $\eta{\text{eff}}$ , demonstrating that data corrected in this fashion shows significantly reduced scatter.
+However, we note that such a correction introduces its own problems.
+Krolik et al. (1991) and Pogge and Peterson (1992), when calculating $\eta{\text{eff}}$ for the broad UV emission-lines (as observed with IUE during the 1989 AGN monitoring campaign of the nearby Seyfert 1 galaxy NGC 5548), looked at regularly sampled data, and avoided the need to interpolate their data by shifting their broad emission-line light-curves by lags which were integer multiples of the 4-day sampling rate.
+By contrast, the unavoidable irregular sampling of the 13 vr ground-based optical light-curves of NGC 5548 required a different approach.
+Goad, Korista and Knigge (2004) applied the mean delay $(\langle \tau \rangle)$ , as calculated from the centroid of the CCF, for each of the 13 observing seasons of NGC 5548, to the $H\beta$ emission-line light-curve, reconstructing the corresponding optical continuum flux from a weighted average of the continuum points bracketing the observation, using weights and errors derived from the 1st order structure function of the continuum light-curve.
+They found that for the broad H $\beta$ emission-line, the effective line responsivity $\eta{\rm eff}$ referenced to the optical continuum, varies between 0.4 1.0 over the 13 year optical campaign, with $\eta{\rm eff}$ inversely correlated with continuum flux, such that the responsivity is generally larger at low continuum flux levels (Goad, Korista and Knigge 2004, their Figure 6).
+Goad, Korista and Knigge (2004, their Figure 4) suggested that the observed inverse correlation between the broad emission-line responsivity and continuum flux could best be explained in terms of photoionisation models.
+They predict a larger emissionline responsivity at low incident continuum fluxes, together with a more coherent response of the lines to continuum variations of a given characteristic timescale $T{char}$ resulting from a smaller responsivity-weighted radius for a BLR of fixed size.
+A similar inverse correlation between the broad emission-line responsivity and continuum flux has subsequently been found for the broad UV emission-lines in the nearby Seyfert 1 galaxy NGC 4151 (Kong et al. 2006), albeit over a much larger range in continuum flux ( $\sim$ factor of 100).
+This effect which is briefly discussed in §4 will be explored more fully in paper II.